NO NEWS IS BAD NEWS...

 Don't wait for your shareholders to call you, keep them informed proactively!
 Remember, no news is always bad news.

 ITB Solutions is a Toronto based consulting firm that specializes in financial marketing and financial introductory services.
-ITB Solutions provides marketing and listings development services to CNSX - Canadian National Stock Exchange.
-We created the GoPublicInCanada.com website to assist companies with the listing process to become publicly traded on CNSX.
-The firm also assists CNSX in marketing to potential public companies worldwide.
+ITB Solutions provides marketing and listings development services to CSE - Canadian Securities Exchange.
+We created the GoPublicInCanada.com website to assist companies with the listing process to become publicly traded on CSE.
+The firm also assists CSE in marketing to potential public companies worldwide.
 To learn more or to find an appropriate IR professional or firm contact Peter Traynor at (647) 500-0493 or by email at email@example.com

 Looking at going public in Canada?
 Find out where you currently stand in the process of going public through our Going Public Interactive Questionnaire: